jsaintro/publicnotes/3dprinting/Maintenance/Preflight.md

 4. end of filament prepped for loading
 5. Check wiring (Frayed too tight/broken cable management
 6. Home all axis, especially z
+7. Do 1st layer calibration if this is a new filament

 ## Prep Hot End
 Note: Plastic stuck to hot End can cause print failure